ti-cortex-m4/demo-java-completablefuture/doc/article.md

    </td>
    <td>completeExceptionally​(throwable)
    </td>
-   <td>completes this ’CompletableFuture’ with the given exception if not already completed
+   <td>completes this `CompletableFuture` with the given exception if not already completed
    </td>
   </tr>
   <tr>
    <td>cancel​(mayInterruptIfRunning)
    </td>
-   <td>completes this ’CompletableFuture’ with a ’CancellationException’, if not already completed
+   <td>completes this `CompletableFuture` with a `CancellationException`, if not already completed
    </td>
   </tr>
 </table>

-The ’cancel(boolean mayInterruptIfRunning)’ method requires special attention.
-This method is inherited from the ’Future’ interface that has default implementation the ’FutureTask’ class.
-The ’FutureTask’ class also implements the ’run’ method from the ’Runnable’ interface.
-So, the ’FutureTask’ class has a _task_ (a ’Runnable’) that is executed in a thread pool, that it can be interrupted.
-On the contrary, the ’CompletableFuture’ interface has no task (it has _computations_ implemented by ’Function’, ’Consumer’, ’Runnable’ interfaces) so it cannot be interrupted.
-So when the ’cancel’ method is called, the future completes exceptionally with a ’CompletionException’ caused by the ’CancellationException’, but a _task_ will still be executed in the thread pool.
-The parameter mayInterruptIfRunning does not affect the  ’cancel’ method because ’Thread’ interrupts are not used to control processing.
+The `cancel(boolean mayInterruptIfRunning)` method requires special attention.
+This method is inherited from the `Future` interface that has default implementation the `FutureTask` class.
+The `FutureTask` class also implements the `run` method from the `Runnable` interface.
+So, the `FutureTask` class has a _task_ (a `Runnable`) that is executed in a thread pool, that it can be interrupted.
+On the contrary, the `CompletableFuture` interface has no task (it has _computations_ implemented by `Function`, `Consumer`, `Runnable` interfaces) so it cannot be interrupted.
+So when the `cancel` method is called, the future completes exceptionally with a `CompletionException` caused by the `CancellationException`, but a _task_ will still be executed in the thread pool.
+The parameter mayInterruptIfRunning does not affect the  `cancel` method because `Thread` interrupts are not used to control processing.

 By the definition of future/promise, its value can be set only once.
-But the ’CompletableFuture’ class has ’obtrudeValue’​ and ’obtrudeException’​ methods that forcibly set or reset either the value or the exception,  whether or not already completed. (that may be needed during error recovery actions).
+But the `CompletableFuture` class has `obtrudeValue`​ and `obtrudeException`​ methods that forcibly set or reset either the value or the exception,  whether or not already completed. (that may be needed during error recovery actions).

 ##### Code examples

-The `complete​` method completes the future normally because it isn’t already completed.
+The `complete​` method completes the future normally because it isn`t already completed.

 ```